 While the trail systems throughout the Elkhorns and southern Wallowas are remarkable to say the least, these trails have deteriorated significantly (some are even unpassable), in large part due to lack of funding.
 The Trailhead is partnering directly with the WWNF to spearhead trailhead maintenance and repair, wayfinding, and coordination of all user groups to identify trail user needs.
 The TSP will not be specific to biking and hiking trails, but include all user groups; biking, hiking, equestrian, ATV/OHV, etc.

 With a primary focus on Baker County, the TSP will encompass all trails within the Elkhorns, Southern Wallowas, and other trails in and around Baker County.
 Our initial projects will focus on trails within Wilderness areas – namely, the North Fork John Day Wilderness (Baldy Unit).
 The TSP aims to protect these motorized, non-mechanized, pristine areas through trail maintenance and stewardship.
 The Trailhead plans to invest in this project and initially hire one seasonal full-time employee specific to this project.
 As grant opportunities arise, we will continue to invest in trail infrastructure in our community, and hopefully be able to include additional staffing dedicated to trail maintenance and repair.

 Outdoor recreation is one of the main reasons people visit Baker County.
 With or without any advertising or marketing, a significant number of visitors are already traveling to Baker County from outside of our region.
 It becomes imperative to capitalize on the influx of visitors, educating them, and directing them to spend locally.

-Therefore, in addition to trail maintenance and repair, it’s the TSP’s goal to partner with all Baker County communities and initiate the discussion on the economic impact of outdoor recreation in our region.
+Therefore, in addition to trail maintenance and repair, it’s the Trailhead Stewardship Project’s goal to partner with all Baker County communities and initiate the discussion on the economic impact of outdoor recreation in our region.

 This is a significant priority for the TSP and the one of the main drivers behind it.

-The TSP will be encouraging all locals and visitors to understand and appreciate the paid and volunteer work that is being accomplished and in turn, show their support of our locally owned small businesses.
+The Trailhead Stewardship Project will be encouraging all locals and visitors to understand and appreciate the paid and volunteer work that is being accomplished and in turn, show their support of our locally owned small businesses.